binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter10.md

 Create enough "Evil Test Conditions" as discussed in the Process and Practises chapter of [Fascicle 0](https://leanpub.com/holistic-infosec-for-web-developers) to verify that:

+* **Validation**
   * Only white listed characters can be received (both client and server side)
+  * Maximum and minimum field lengths are enforced
+  * Constrain fields to well structured data, like: dates, social security numbers, area codes, e-mail addresses, etc. The more you can define the types of data that is permitted in any given field, the easier it is to apply a white list and validate effectively
+  * You have read, understood and implemented [Validation](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-validation) as per Identify Risks section
+* **Filtering**
   * Your filtering routines are doing as expected with valid and non valid input (both client and server side)
+  * You have read, understood and implemented [Filtering](#web-applications-identify-risks-lack-of-input-validation-filtering-and-sanitisation-generic-what-is-filtering) as per Identify Risks section
+* **Sanitisation**
   * All valid characters that need some modification are modified.
 Modifying could simply be a case of for example rounding a float down (removing precision), or changing the case of an alpha character.
 Not usually a security issue.
   * Sanitising or transforming the character signatures known to be dangerous in the execution contexts you have discovered you have in your code that these character signatures pass through / are placed in; are transformed into their safe counterparts.
 If your libraries cover all cases, which from my experience I have not seen yet, that is great, but often there will be edge cases that stop the libraries being useful in every case.
 I provide an example of this below where the available libraries did not cover the edge cases I had in a project I worked on a few years ago.
 When this happens you may need to create some sanitisation logic.
 At this point, you are really going to have to gain good understanding of the execution contexts that will affect you and the different types of escaping you need to know about.
-* Maximum and minimum field lengths are enforced

 ##### Types of Escaping: {#web-applications-countermeasures-lack-of-input-validation-filtering-and-sanitisation-generic-types-of-escaping}